quizardhq/frontend/CONTRIBUTING.md

 <!-- Add a thank you message for new/existing contributors -->

-To get an overview of the project, take a look at the [README.md](README.md) file.
+To get an overview of the project, look at the [README.md](README.md) file.

 This guide will cover the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.